<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Here's a quick summary:

-Tom is on a fixed tariff for electricity, and they pay: 27p/kwh and 33p per day standing charge.
-If the energy price cap drops, Tom's payment for energy won't change.
+Tom is on a fixed tariff for electricity.
+He pays 25p/kWh and a 50p per day standing charge.
+If the energy price cap drops, Tom's payment for energy won't change because his rates are locked in.

 What are the benefits of a fixed energy tariff?

-• In a stable energy market, fixed tariffs are usually cheaper than a supplier's default variable rate.
+• They can be cheaper.
+In a stable energy market, fixed tariffs are often cheaper than a supplier's default variable rate.
+E.g. Some deals in mid-2025 were over £100 cheaper per year than the price cap.

 Get a quote for a fixed price bills package